16 Really Weird Facts About Pregnancy

 1. During pregnancy, you grow an organ.

-The placenta is an actual organ.
+Yep, the placenta is an actual organ.

 2. The placenta will grow 50 kilometres of blood vessels.

-Well that explains the tiredness.
+That explains the tiredness.

 3. Placenta is Latin for “Cake”.